mpayson/presentations/README.md

-# presentations
+# Presentations
-Collection of demos, slides, and other resources from presentations
+> Collection of code, demos, and slides from various presentations

+👋 welcome!
+Check out the folders for the relevent stuff